neuromatch/nmc-box/README.md

 python es_index.py # index ElasticSearch
 ```

 * Download Firebase authentication JSON file in the root of `backend`.
+To download,
+  you can go to Project settings on Firebase.
+Choose `Service accounts` > `Firebase Admin SDK` > `Generate new private key` in Python
-* After indexing data to ElasticSearch, go to `backend` and run
+* Then go to `backend` folder and run

 ``` sh
 uvicorn api:app